-The number of hours of subsidised child care that families have access to per fortnight is determined by a three-step activity test.
+The hours of subsidised child care that families can access per fortnight is determined by a three-step activity test.

 |Step||Hours of activity*||Maximum number of hours of subsidy per child*|